Hint: hierarchical inter-frame correlation for one-shot point cloud sequence compression: HINT

-where $E(O_e)$ is the embedded occupancy code.
+where $E(\cdot)$ is a 256-entry embedding table.
 For any child voxel $j\in G_o$, we fuse this context by element-wise addition for richer context $\tilde F_{d+1}$: $ \tilde F_{d+1}=F_{d+1}+ F(G_e). $ Then we reuse the same two prediction heads: first predict $s_0(j)$ from $\tilde F_{d+1}$, then embed $s_0(j)$, add it to $\tilde F_{d+1}$, and predict $s_1(j)$.
 Arithmetic coding is applied after each prediction.
 This keeps strict causality: odd children depend only on already decoded even siblings within the same parent.